akvachan/cini/README.md

 ```

 ## WARNING
-Tool is not tested, is experimental and intended for person use only.
+Tool is not properly tested, experimental and intended for personal use only.

 ## NAME
 `cini` - project initializer tool